Top 10 Things to Do in Nova Scotia on a First Visit, Canada

 Ten of the best things to do in Nova Scotia

-For those in the know, the name Nova Scotia conjures up images of jaunty striped lighthouses, majestic sailing ships and groaning plates of lobster — all iconic symbols of Canada’s eastern province.
+For those in the know, the name Nova Scotia conjures up images of jaunty striped lighthouses, majestic sailing ships, and groaning plates of lobster — all iconic symbols of Canada’s eastern province.

 All three are likely to be memorable highlights of any visit to Nova Scotia — a member of Canada’s ‘Maritimes’ (alongside neighbouring New Brunswick and Prince Edward Island).
 Add to the mix the windswept coastal beauty and salty sea air, a tumultuous maritime history to explore, mysterious fogs and tales of hidden treasure to capture the imagination, and you have all the makings of a top notch travel experience.